 Anthony is thrilled to work with these industry experts, their resources, and their teams.
 “It’s been really exciting to be hands-on in developing my own product line,” she explains.

 The experience has pushed her to think outside the box, she says.
 “I always felt I didn’t have to choose between being a good mom, being a cannabis user, and being a successful business owner.
 I am grateful to walk the walk with these women who know you CAN have it all.”

 We will continue to walk the walk with Blunt Blowin’ Mama, and provide updates throughout the month of October.
 Stay tuned for follow-ups, including a six-month follow-up with Shonitria Anthony.
 In the meantime, support Blunt Blowin’ Mama’s journey by making a donation here.

-Walk the Walk is a 30-day entrepreneurial initiative on a mission to grow cannabis focused-minority businesses.
+Walk the Walk is a 30-day media partnership and entrepreneurial initiative on a mission to grow cannabis focused-minority businesses.
 Each month, the collaborative aims to consult, create and connect one minority-owned business with the resources and connections they need to take the next steps in their business.